-In addition to performing, Jaclyn is very passionate about teaching and has over ten years of professional experience.
-She currently teaches guitar at the Ethel Walker School and Martocchio Music in Simsbury, the Community School of the Arts in Mansfield, and privately throughout the Hartford area.
-She was a featured guest teacher running a Technique Workshop at the Connecticut Guitar Society’s Guitar Day, founded the Grace Academy Guitar Department in Hartford, and taught at Soundcrossing Studio, the Greater Hartford Academy of the Arts, and Music & Arts.
+Ms. Jones is a compassionate teacher who has over ten years of professional experience.
+She received formal teacher training in the Suzuki Guitar Method and currently teaches at the Music School at Sound Crossing, the Ethel Walker School, Martocchio Music, the Community School of the Arts, and her private studio.
+She was a featured guest teacher running a Technique Workshop at the Connecticut Guitar Society’s Guitar Day, founded the Grace Academy Guitar Department in Hartford, CT, and taught at the Greater Hartford Academy of the Arts and Music & Arts.

 In addition, Ms. Jones enjoys volunteering in the community.
 She is an active Board Member of the Connecticut Guitar Society, and has performed for patients at the Jefferson House of Hartford Hospital and the Hospital for Special Care.
 She founded the Simsbury Historical Society concert series and was the Music Director for two years.
 Ms. Jones plays a 2009 Smallman/O’Leary hybrid by Alan Chapman.